Marjoni-fj/IDATT2003_oving3/README.md

 The project follows the **Command Pattern**, where each text transformation is implemented as a command that operates on a `String`.
 All commands implement a common interface, allowing them to be used interchangeably
+### v1.0.0
+This version implements inheritance and polymorphism by adding all the classes that implements and inherits `TextCommand`
+### v2.0.0
+This version adds a pipeline feature using the Script class, allowing multiple TextCommands to be combined into a single command.
+This enables chaining commands, applying multiple transformations in sequence on a string, demonstrating polymorphism and command composition.

 ## Project structure 📁
 The project follows the standard Maven directory structure.